Code-Institute-Submissions/king-metric/README.md

 There are no differences between the deployed and the developed version.
 Carlos used one branch: master.

 You can run and view the project by following this URL: <a href="https://betahope.github.io/king-metric/" rel="noopener" target="_blank">View Project</a>.

+### 5.1 Refactoring 🎛

+Once all JS code was fully tested and everything was working as intended, it was time for refactoring, because the original codes were not optimal.

+The following functions were refactored:

+- PropertyConverter() in file propertyConvert.js.
+- UnitConverter() in file unitConvert.js.
+- ValueConverter() in file valueConvert.js.

+The original codes were saved in a folder called "beforeRefactoring", inside assets/js.
+This was done to enable easy access to those versions if needed.

 _<div align="right"><p style="text-align: right"><a href="#top">Back to top</a></p></div>_